SamChou19815/sampl/DESIGN_DOCS.md

 AST for the convenience of rapid prototyping.
 It will be improved later.
 - Type checking, interpretation, and code generation has not been thoroughly tested.
 They are expected to have at least 20 bugs or some undefined behavior.
-- Function Reference is different in SAMPL and Kotlin.
-Currently code generation with function reference has some problem (e.g. it cannot correctly convert from `funName` to `::funName`).